OpenCTI-Platform/docs/docs/usage/filters-migration.md

 }
 ```

-Because changing filters format impacts almost everything in the platform, we decided to do a complete refacto once and for all, a refacto that would enable almost all complex combinations and compatible with our long term vision of filters in OpenCTI.
+Because changing filters format impacts almost everything in the platform, we decided to do a complete refactoring once and for all.
+This refactoring will enable almost all complex combinations and will be compatible with our long term vision of filters in OpenCTI.

 ## Content: what has been done

-The filters refacto bring major changes in the way filtering is done.
+The new filter implementation bring major changes in the way filtering is done.

 - We change the filters formats (see FilterGroup type above):
     - In the frontend, an operator and a mode are stored for each key,